Some posts contain compensated links. Please read this disclaimer for more info.

 Why Visit The Stećci?

 In short, the Stećci are a tremendously important part of the local Balkan culture.
-The oldest ones dating to the 1100s, these monolithic tombstones are utterly unique in the world, only found in the this relatively small corner of Europe (although they are located in four different countries).
+The oldest ones dating to the 1100s, these monolithic tombstones are utterly unique in the world, only found in this relatively small corner of Europe (although they are located in four different countries).

 2. The Old City Of Dubrovnik

-It is among the best-preserved medieval cities in the world, and the old town showcases the beauty of Croatian culture where the city walls can be enjoyed all year round.
+It is among the best-preserved medieval cities globally, and the old town showcases the beauty of Croatian culture where the city walls can be enjoyed all year round.
 The Old Town of Dubrovnik is without any doubt one of the absolute top sites in Croatia to visit.
 Moreover, it’s arguably also one of the world’s most beautiful UNESCO World Heritage cities, topping any list of cities in Croatia to visit.

 Why Visit Dubrovnik?

-There are so many things to do in Dubrovnik such as visiting its vast number of Gothic and Renaissance structures such as the Sponza Plaza, and the Rector’s Palace are worth the visit, as well as its impressive 2 kilometers of city walls along the coast.
+There are so many things to do in Dubrovnik, such as visiting its vast number of Gothic and Renaissance structures such as the Sponza Plaza and the Rector’s Palace are worth the visit, as well as its impressive 2 kilometers of city walls along the coast.

-Plus, you can head out of the Old Town Dubrovnik UNESCO site, and discover parts of this coastal city that not everyone sees.
-Here is a great 3-day Dubrovnik itinerary suggestion to get you started.
+Plus, you can head out of the Old Town Dubrovnik UNESCO site and discover parts of this coastal city that not everyone sees.
+Here is a comprehensive 3-day Dubrovnik itinerary suggestion to get you started.
 Dubrovnik is a real gem and is one of those Croatia UNESCO sites you really won’t want to miss.
 Not to mention it’s the perfect starting point for a Croatia road trip!